Laurel Canyon, Los Angeles: Lookout Mountain

-In 1910, Charles Mann, a real estate developer and Richard Shoemaker, an electrical engineer, built a "trackless trolley" (trolley bus) line which ran between the Laurel Canyon Pacific Electric Shuttle stop at the foot of Laurel Canyon at Sunset Boulevard.
-Passenger service began on September 11, 1915, on what was the first commercial trolley bus operation in the United States.
-The Laurel Canyon Pacific Electric Shuttle ran from the foot of Laurel Canyon at Sunset Boulevard to Gardner Junction at Gardner Street and Sunset Boulevard, Beverly Hills line of the Pacific Electric Railway station (1451 N Gardner St, West Hollywood, CA 90046), up Laurel Canyon Road from Sunset Boulevard to the Tavern at the base of Lookout Mountain Road, a road house serving visitors.
+In 1910, Charles Spencer Mann, a real estate developer, and Richard Shoemaker, an electrical engineer, built a "trackless trolley" (trolley bus) line, starting passenger service on September 11 as the first commercial trolley bus operation (Electric road) in the United States.
+It ran up Laurel Canyon Road from the Pacific Electric Laurel Canyon Shuttle stop at Sunset Boulevard to the Tavern at the top of Lookout Mountain Road, a road house serving visitors.

 Each of the two 16-passenger cars had two trolley poles, one to a positive overhead wire and one to a ground overhead wire, and were able to sway to either side of the street, only using power uphill.
 Each trolley was actually an Oldsmobile bus whose gasoline engine was replaced with a 15-horsepower electric motor.
 Their original bodies were rebuilt in 1912, their open sides being enclosed.
-The service ended sometime in 1915 and was replaced by Stanley steam buses, the overhead wires taken down.
+Sometime in 1915, they were replaced by Stanley steam buses and the overhead wires were taken down.
 Until 1918, the shuttle service traveled up and down Laurel Canyon to meet the half hour schedule to Los Angeles.
-It was insufficiently patronized and discontinued when Pacific Electric stopped running streetcars between Gardner Junction and Laurel Canyon Boulevard, and demand failed to support it.
+It was insufficiently patronized and discontinued when demand failed to support it after Pacific Electric stopped service to Laurel Canyon Boulevard from Gardner Junction (at Gardner Street and Sunset Boulevard, 1451 N Gardner St, West Hollywood, CA 90046) in 1924.

 On October 26, 1918, a fire, fanned by strong Santa Ana winds, burned about 200 acres and totally destroyed Lookout Mountain Inn at the summit of Lookout Mountain Avenue and Sunset Plaza Drive.
 Another major fire occurred in July 1959, destroying some 38 homes.

 As the roads were improved, access was possible by automobile.

-As of 2007 a vacant lot, the corner of Lookout Mountain Avenue and Laurel Canyon Blvd (2401 Laurel Canyon Blvd) is where the Tavern, a famous 1915 "Log Cabin" mansion stood, with its 80-foot living room, floor to ceiling fireplace, bowling alley and indoor sunken swimming pool.
-It was once occupied by silent film star Tom Mix but spent years on the rental market.
-In 1968 it was rented by Frank Zappa who turned it into a recording studio and celebrity hangout.
-However, Zappa moved out after six months.
-The house burned to the ground on Halloween 1981.

-Directly across the street, at 2400 Laurel Canyon Blvd., is site of the home, long-gone, that magician Harry Houdini may have rented around 1919.
-It was originally the Walker estate.